-ALL is more common in white males.
-It is also more likely to occur in children, and in adults over 70 years of age.
-Other factors that may increase your chances of ALL:
+ALL is more common in children 2 to 5 years old and adults over 70 years of age.

-Factors that may increase the chances of ALL in children only:
+Things that may raise the risk of ALL are:

 ALL may cause:

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done, including checking for swelling of the liver, spleen, or lymph nodes.
-If your doctor suspects leukemia, you will likely be referred to a specialist.
+The doctor will ask about your symptoms and health history.
+A physical exam will be done.
+The doctor will check for swelling of the liver, spleen, or lymph nodes.
+You may be referred to a specialist.

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given by pill, injection, and through an IV.
+It is given by pill, injection, or IV.
 The drugs enter the bloodstream and travel through the body.
 It kills mostly cancer cells, but also some healthy cells.